Mary Ross Banks: Career

-In 1863, she married Edward Preston Bowdre (1839–1874) of Macon, at that time a captain in the Confederate States Army.
+In 1863, Banks married Edward Preston Bowdre (1839–1874) of Macon, at that time a captain in the Confederate States Army.
 She went to the army with her husband and served in the hospitals.
-At twenty-five years of age, she was a widow with three sons, including Jack Ross Bowdre and Julien Leon Bowdre, and much of the fortune that should have been hers dissipated by the hazard of civil war and the scarcely less trying period of reconstruction.
+At twenty-five years of age, she was a widow with three sons, including Jack Ross Bowdre and Julien Leon Bowdre, and much her family fortune had been lost due to the American Civil War.

-In June 1875, she married Dr. John Truman Banks (1829–1880) of Griffin, Georgia, a gentleman of high standing, socially and professionally, and lived with him for four years, when she was again a widow.
+In June 1875, she married Dr. John Truman Banks (1829–1880) of Griffin, Georgia, a gentleman of high standing, socially and professionally, and lived with him for four years until his death.
 Crushed by her grief, she went to work to help herself and her boys, though she had no training for business, and no knowledge of labor.
 She was a successful farmer and turned many of her talents and accomplishments into money-making.
-After raising her sons to the age of independence, she accepted a position in the Department of the Interior at Washington, where she has been assigned to work in the office of the Secretary.
+After raising her sons to the age of independence, she accepted a position in the Department of the Interior at Washington, D.C., where she was assigned to work in the office of the Secretary.

-Her literary fame came to her suddenly and was the result of one book, Bright Days on the Old Plantation (Boston, 1882).
-It is a narrative of life on a broad plantation in antebellum days, founded on the experiences of the author.
+Banks' literary fame came to her suddenly and was the result of one book, Bright Days on the Old Plantation (Boston, 1882).
+It is a narrative of life on a broad plantation in Georgie during the Antebellum era days, founded on the experiences of the author.
 There were also a number of sketches and short stories published in various newspapers and periodicals.

 Banks was a member of the Daughters of the American Revolution, and was named a delegate to its Continental Congress of April 1910, on behalf of the Mary Hammon Washington Chapter of Macon.

 Death

-She died at Washington, D.C., September 15, 1910 at age 64, and was interned in Griffin, Georgia.
+Banks died at Washington, D.C., September 15, 1910 at age 64, and was interned in Griffin, Georgia.